technicat/resume/index.md

 ![project image](https://technicat.github.io/images/hyperbowl/hyperbowlforestscreenshots/hyperbowlforest.png)
 ![project image](https://technicat.github.io/images/hyperbowl/hyperbowlhighseasscreenshot/hyperbowlhighseas.png)

 Be the ball!
 A Unity reimplementation of the classic bowling game, licensed from Hyper Entertainment.
-Available on Itch.io, Steam, and the App Store.

 - One of MacLife's Greatest iPhone Apps of 2009

+- Available on the App Store and Steam

+- Rejected by the Mac App Store because it's too much like the iOS version which was a port of the desktop version and now they want all iOS apps on the Mac App store...

+- Formerly available on many other stores (Amazon Appstore, Nook store, Itch.io, and those deadbeats who shall not be named...)

 *game:* *bowling, 3D, Unity*